-If you love cheese, you can bond with your baby by preparing an assortment of cheese as their finger food!
+It is a great source of calcium and protein for your baby!
+If you love cheese, you can bond with your baby by preparing an assortment of cheese as their finger food.

 However, be careful with WHAT TYPE of cheese to give.
 You can’t just grab the first cheese you find in the grocery store.

 A good rule would be to choose pasteurized cheese instead of a fancy blue cheese!
 It is best to start feeding this at the 6-month mark.

 Whenever you’re giving cheese, always watch out if they develop some kind of dairy allergy.
 That way, you can take note of what types of food to avoid.